 Director, Christian Children's Fund of Canada (CCFC) Board of Directors

-Mark earned degrees in economics (University of Toronto) and law (University of Ottawa) and a Master of Laws (York University).
-Since he was called to the bar in 1998, he has practiced in Toronto and Vancouver with a focus on corporate, technology, and healthcare IT law.
-Mark has provided legal advice and services to clients ranging from start-up ventures to large corporations such as Deutsche Bank, IBM, Nike, and Visa.
-He speaks regularly on panels about law department management.
+Since earning degrees in economics (University of Toronto) and law (University of Ottawa) as well as a Master of Laws (York University), Mark has practiced in Toronto and Vancouver.
+With a focus on corporate and technology law, he has provided legal advice and services to diverse companies, from start-up ventures to large corporations such as Nike and Visa.

-On Canada Day, 2010, he launched Kovalum, an independent clothing line.
-Named after a beach in India, Kovalum produces casual clothing for men with a portion of revenue supporting a girls’ orphanage in southern India.
+On Canada Day, 2010, Mark launched a casual menswear line.
+Named for a beach in India, a portion of revenue from Kovalum supports a girls’ orphanage in southern India.

 In his spare time, Mark steps outside his comfort zone to raise money for CCFC.
 In 2012, he ran with the bulls in Pamplona, Spain to support the purchase of computers for a library in India.
 In 2015, he sported a beard of 12,000 bees to support the construction of a digital library — also in India.